stalker-tools/real_weapons_mod_clear_sky/README.md

 ```
 Result: file NPC_and_weapons.htm (for example see _media/NPC_and_weapons.htm_ file).

+### Ammo parameters graphs analysis

-Look at graphs how unrealistic the ammo characteristics looks.
-Main ammo parameter is power impulse: `k_hit` coefficient it expressed as `1 = 300 Joules`. `1 Joule = (m * v^2) / 2` SI unit of kinetic energy.
+Look at graphs how unrealistic the ammo characteristics looks :astonished: ...

+Main ammo parameter is power impulse: `k_hit` coefficient, it expressed as `1 = 300 Joules`. `1 Joule = (m * v^2) / 2` SI unit of kinetic energy.
 So to get bullet kinetic energy we need know bullet speed and bullet mass.
 To get this manufacturer data sheet files or wiki used.

 ## Create Real Weapons mod